-A 34-year-old man without any underlying disease visited our gastroenterology clinic on Oct 29th, 2014, for melena beginning 5 d earlier.
+A 34-year-old man without any underlying disease visited our gastroenterology clinic on October 29, 2014, for melena beginning 5 d earlier.
 The initial laboratory findings were all in normal ranges, and subsequent esophagogastroduodenoscopy (EGD) showed no remarkable findings except for several areas of erosive gastritis.
 The patient was diagnosed with irritable bowel disease, but the symptoms remained intractable during one-year of follow-up.
-On March 16th, 2016, the patient complained of hematochezia with left lower quadrant abdominal pain.
+On March 16, 2016, the patient complained of hematochezia with left lower quadrant abdominal pain.
 Emergent sigmoidoscopy was performed but failed to reveal any focus of bleeding.
 Thereafter, computed tomography (CT) scans revealed small bowel intussusception with segmental thickening of mucosa (Figure 1A).
 The patient was referred to the Department of General Surgery, and laparoscopic single-port exploration was performed.
 During the operation, bowel edema at the distal ileum (50-60 cm upstream of the ileocecal valve) was observed, and an intraluminal mass was palpable.
 Securing the margin, segmental resection of the small bowel with side-to-side stapled anastomosis was performed.
 The delivered specimen was inspected, and the intraluminal polyp-like mass was exposed (Figure 1B).
-The patient had an uneventful postoperative course and was discharged 6 days after surgery.
+The patient had an uneventful postoperative course and was discharged 6 d after surgery.
 Final pathology revealed an inverted intussusception of Meckel’s diverticulum with focal heterotopic gastric mucosa (Figure 1C).